oinone/oinone-docs/en/DevManual/Reference/Front-EndFramework/context.md

 There are two different contexts in the Web client: Runtime Context (RuntimeContext) and configuration contexts for certain components (context).
 Therefore, caution is needed when using the term "context"—it may refer to different meanings depending on the specific scenario.

-The "context" mentioned here specifically refers to the "Runtime Context" (RuntimeContext).
+The "context" mentioned here specifically refers to the "Runtime Context" (RBuilt-in Layouts Built-in Layouts
+Built-in Layouts
+Built-in Layouts
+Built-in Layouts
+Built-in Layouts
+Built-in Layouts
+  untimeContext).

-# I. Runtime Context (RuntimeContext)
+# I. Runtime Context

 The runtime context corresponds to views one-to-one, and its structure is identical to the recursive structure of views on the page, i.e., a tree structure.